 Guest Editor Guidelines

-If you are interested in proposing a special issue for Entangled Religions, please contact the managing editor Julia Heinig (email@example.com).
+If you are interested in proposing a special issue for Entangled Religions, please get in touch with the managing editor Julia Heinig (firstname.lastname@example.org).

 Typically, a special issue should contain at least four articles plus an introduction.
 If an intended special issue does not have a sufficient number of papers, the articles will be published individually in the regular article section of Entangled Religions.

 Responsibilities of Guest Editor(s)